Guest blog: In Service, be as Selfish as Possible

 There is a cautionary tale that frequently surfaces in discussions about international aid.
 Women from a particular village walk miles to the river to do laundry despite the donation of a laundry trough circling the village’s water tank.
 The organization that donated the washing station failed to realize that laundry time serves another function: women-only social time.
 The laundry trough in the village didn’t offer the women the same respite from men, and the women couldn’t chat with each other around the tank as easily as they could at the river.

-I believe that a Humanist Service Corps volunteer could have helped the international aid organization tell a success story instead of a cautionary tale.
-By observing the women, doing laundry with them, learning from them about their needs, and including them as essential, leading members of the problem-solving team, the HSC volunteer could have helped the locals and the international aid organization co-design a sustainable solution.
-In a nutshell, this is the kind of work that the HSC does, and this is the kind of engagement HSC asks of its volunteers.
+I believe that a Humanist Action: Ghana volunteer could have helped the international aid organization tell a success story instead of a cautionary tale.
+By observing the women, doing laundry with them, learning from them about their needs, and including them as essential, leading members of the problem-solving team, the HA: Ghana volunteer could have helped the locals and the international aid organization co-design a sustainable solution.
+In a nutshell, this is the kind of work that the HA: Ghana does, and this is the kind of engagement HA: Ghana asks of its volunteers.